csdevignes/metabo-assistant/README.md

 To be fair to the different models, a short system prompt was added to instruct them to find the altered pathway and return less than 200 words.

-Responses of the models were then evaluated by mistral-Large (LLM as a judge method), with the following criteria as instructions :
+Responses of the models were then evaluated by mistral-Large (LLM as a judge method) using [scoring.py](scoring.py), with the following criteria as instructions :
 - metric: accuracy
     * Score 1: The pathway found in output is not even a metabolic pathway.
     * Score 2: The pathway found in output is a metabolic pathway.